DevJSTAR/PlanePal/README.md

 - 🔒 [Privacy Policy](https://github.com/DevJSTAR/PlanePal/wiki/Privacy)<br>

 ## How do I report a bug or suggest a feature?
 Got feedback or found a bug?
 Use the `report` command.
 Have ideas for new features?
 Drop it using `suggest`.
 Need help?
-[Click here](https://github.com/DevJSTAR/PlanePal/wiki/Troubleshooting).
+Read the [Troubleshooting](https://github.com/DevJSTAR/PlanePal/wiki/Troubleshooting) guide.
 Your input makes **PlanePal** better!

 <p align="center">JSTAR's Dévelopment Ⓒ︎ 2024</p>